Slant Board Guy Review Summary

 This box is super solid and will surely last forever.

-If you’re big into ATG/knees over toes and don’t have a good option for Poliquin/Peterson step ups as well as calf raises, get yourself a Step Up Board from SBG!
+If you’re big into ATG/knees over toes and don’t have a good option for Poliquin/Petersen step ups as well as calf raises, get yourself a Step Up Board from SBG!

 SBG Axis Board Review

 One of SBG’s newer products is known as the Axis board.